gseiler7/Group-2-Capstone/README.md

   * Heart_ML_Improve.ipynb - final ML version used in predicting heart disease
 * Data: contains all datasets used
   * Dataset used for heart disease prediction ML - heart.csv
-  * Datasets used for determining client clinic locations - CDC_Risk_Factor_Data.csv, HealthCoveragebyState.xlsx
+  * Datasets used for determining client clinic locations - CDC_Risk_Factor_Data.csv, METRO, CENSUS??
-* Documents - contains all non data/code documents.
-Executive summaries, napkins, other
+* Documents: contains all working non data/code documents
+* Model: contains all output .model files for each model tested by group
-* Project Specifications - contains all project deliverables properly named
+* Project Specifications - contains all final project deliverables used for project ideation, planning, design, and reporting (properly named)